menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hartstown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hartstown is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Hartstown who work in office and administrative support (14.71%), sales jobs (14.71%), and food service (13.24%).

-Hartstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hartstown doesn't have a public transportation system that people use for their commute.

 The per capita income in Hartstown in 2022 was $23,736, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $94,944 for a family of four.
 However, Hartstown contains both very wealthy and poor people as well.